-Mr. Michel Siboni, who is currently CEO of Harel Insurance, the key company in Harel Group, was appointed as CEO of Harel Investments to replace Ronen Agassi, in addition to his position as CEO of Harel Insurance.
+Mr. Michel Siboni, who is currently CEO of Harel Insurance, the key company in Harel Group, was appointed, effective from April 2017, as CEO of Harel Investments to replace Ronen Agassi, in addition to his position as CEO of Harel Insurance.